 It was horrifying to me, and was my first experience with the very prevalent attitude of entitlement.
 I don’t ever want my kids to think that this kind of behavior is justifiable.
-You should not get paid to do nothing with taxpayer dollars.
+You should not get paid with taxpayer dollars to do nothing.

 Do you want to know what the biggest difference was?
 My parents treated everything they had as if it was a gift from God.
 Every piece of food and the land to grow it on, every article of clothing, every ounce of time in their possession came from God.
 They modeled an attitude of gratitude and they lived like they meant it.

 1. We thanked God for our food at every meal.
 It may seem old-fashioned, but it was a daily reminder that our food was a blessing from God.

 2. We were taught to use the time God has given us.
 We played, for sure.
-But we also helped dig potatoes and deliver the bags of extras to elderly people who couldn’t get out on their own but still lived at home and other friends and church members who enjoyed my Dad’s extra produce.
+But we also helped dig potatoes and deliver the bags of extras to elderly people who couldn’t get out on their own but still lived at home, and to other friends and church members who enjoyed my dad’s extra produce.

 James 1:17Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.

 A Strong Work Ethic

 A strong work ethic naturally flows from an attitude of gratitude and vice versa.
-If your time is a gift from God and belongs to Him, you will more inclined to work hard and do your best as unto the Lord, especially in light of all the many gifts he has given us.
+If your time is a gift from God and belongs to Him, you will be more inclined to work hard and do your best, as unto the Lord, especially in light of all the many gifts He has given us.

 1. My dad worked hard all the time.
 He always made sure to go above and beyond his calling as a minister and was available 24/7.
 He balanced this by taking us along with him when he made social calls, attending all of our basketball games and choir events, and helping us with math in the evenings.